OIT Helpdesk staff

 Office of Information Technology

 The Office of Information Technology (OIT) provides technology services to support and enable the academic and research activities of the University, as well as the daily technology activities and needs of the different FAU campuses.
 Led by Associate Provost and Chief Information Officer Jason Ball, the highly committed OIT team develops innovative and sustainable solutions to support the institution.
-OIT consists of eleven different departments whose goals are to:
+OIT consists of eleven different departments, whose common goals are to:

 • Deliver the best possible IT work environment/services to the faculty, students, and staff of the University